Ethnic groups in Metro Detroit: Vietnamese American

-Latino people
+Hispanic Americans

 As of 2004, in the State of Michigan many Latino people were fourth and fifth generation and had moved from the Southwestern United States.

 In 2004 58.5% of the Latinos in the Wayne County-Macomb County-Oakland County tri-county area were Mexicans.
 9.6% were Puerto Ricans, 4.8% were Central Americans, 3.8% were South Americans, 3.5% were Cubans, and 2.2% were Dominicans.
 17.3% checked the Latino box in the census survey without indicating any further detail so they were classified as "all other Latinos".

 As of 2004, within the metropolitan area the major concentration of Latinos is in Mexicantown, Detroit.
 That year, Wayne County had 77,207 Latinos, the largest number of Latinos in any Michigan county, with 61% of them living in Detroit.
 Of the Latinos, 53,538 were Mexican, 9,036 were Puerto Rican, and 1,595 were Cuban.
 In Michigan Wayne County has the highest numbers of Mexicans, Puerto Ricans, and Cubans.
 In 2004, Oakland County had 28,999 Latinos, with 8,463 (29%) of them living in the City of Pontiac.
 54.3% of Latinos in Oakland County of age 25 and older completed higher education, the highest such percentage in the tri-county area.
 In 2004, Macomb County had 12,435, with Warren having the largest number of Latinos in the county.
 62.5% of Macomb County's Latinos were of Mexican origin.

-Mexicans
+Mexican American

 In 1910 the State of Michigan had fewer than 100 Mexicans.
 In the 20th century the original Mexicans arriving in Detroit came from the central portion of Mexico.
 Mexicans moved to Detroit to get industrial jobs, including Henry Ford's $5 per day jobs.
 The community of Mexicantown, originally known as "La Bagley", was established to provide Mexican-oriented goods and services.
 Historians estimated that in reality Detroit alone had over 4,000 Mexicans even though the U.S. Census of 1920 only counted 1,268 Mexicans in the entire state.
 In 1951 in Detroit there were about 15,000 to 17,000 U.S.-born ethnic Mexicans and 12,000 Mexican-born residents.